 Fig. 1.
-Illustration of (a) INT router architecture. (b) MPSoC array with INT-based NoC with separate temperature and data channels. (c) Exchange of temperature information between immediate neighbor routers in a 3-D stack.
+Illustration of (a) INT router architecture (b) MPSoC array with INT-based network-on-chip with separate temperature and data channels (c) Exchange of temperature information between immediate neighbour routers in a 3D stack.

-Traffic and thermal adaptive routing (TTAR) [5] implements thermal-aware dynamic throttling, which reduces the activity of routers (α_r) based on the available temperature margin $(\Delta T{\rm max} - \Delta T)$.
-However, as temperature increases, routers are increasingly throttled, reducing not only power dissipation but also throughput.
+Traffic and Thermal Adaptive Routing (TTAR) [5] implements thermal-aware dynamic throttling which reduces the activity of routers (α_r) based on the available temperature margin (ΔT{max} - ΔT).
+However, as temperature increases, routers are increasingly throttled reducing not only power dissipation but also throughput.
 In highly active regions of the interconnect, the decreased throughput results in congestion.
-TTAR does not explicitly monitor temperatures.
-Instead, it uses network congestion as an indicator of high temperature.
+TTAR does not explicitly monitor temperatures, but instead uses network congestion as an indicator of high temperature.
 This is a significant drawback of the scheme since congestion can also be a consequence of actual interconnect traffic.
 Thus, a path of low congestion does not necessarily imply a path of low temperature.
-Furthermore, congestion information is aggregated and propagated over a dedicated regional congestion awareness (RCA) monitoring network [8], which poses an overhead in terms of both complexity and power.
-Proposals, such as downward routing [6], shift α_r toward tiers closer to the heatsink to decrease peak temperatures.
-However, the scheme aggravates congestion in higher tiers, thus increasing communication latency.
-Finally, other schemes [9] that rely on less complex runtime monitoring mechanisms often have a limited effect as they revert to conventional deterministic routing once thermal hotspots have formed in the system.
+Furthermore, congestion information is aggregated and propagated over a dedicated Regional Congestion Awareness (RCA) monitoring network [8], which poses an overhead in terms of both complexity, and power.
+Proposals like Downward Routing [6] shift α_r towards tiers closer to the heatsink in order to decrease peak temperatures.
+However, the scheme aggravates congestion in higher tiers and thus increases communication latencies.
+Finally, other schemes [9] which rely on less complex runtime monitoring mechanisms often have a limited effect as they revert to conventional deterministic routing once thermal hotspots have formed in the system.